1.1.8. etl

 -2352

 To obtain one regular time series, all time series could be combined by a left join. etl uses as left join method for time series join_asof of Apache Arrow.
 In the context of lithium-ion batteries, most measurements are galvanostatic and therefore the current as system excitation is a good candidate as left table in the join.
+All other tables are used as the right table in the join_asof step.
 A table after the join could look like

 Date